michaelmeixner/CppND-Capstone-Snake-Game/README.md

 # CPPND: Capstone Snake Game

-This repository includes the capstone project in the Udacity C++ Nanodegree Program.
+This repository includes my capstone project for the Udacity C++ Nanodegree Program.
 This project satisfies all criteria for the “README” and “Compiling and Testing” sections in the project rubric, and meets at least 5 additional criteria from the rest of the rubric.
 This project was based on the snake game skeleton provided by Udacity.

 <img src="snake_game.gif"/>